 - This is a library that enables developers to set the HTML metadata in the header of a component.
-With this tool, one can easily update the meta tags on the client-side as well as the server-side.
+With this tool, one can easily update the meta tags on client-side as well as the server side.

 - React Helmet supports every valid head tag including meta, title, script, noscript, style, link, and base; server-side rendering; and every attribute for title tags, body, and HTML.
 Moreover, it enables callback from tracking the DOM alterations.
 The nested components override the duplicate modifications in the head and these duplicate head modifications are preserved when they are specified under the same component.

 - This tool not only makes your web app SEO and social media-friendly, but also facilitates modifying the title, metadata, and language of the page.
 We can combine server-side rendering with React Helmet for the best results.

 - React Snap

 - This tool is responsible for pre-rendering a web app into static HTML using Headless Chrome for crawling all links starting from the root.
 Zero configuration is the main feature.
 You do not need to worry about how it works or how to configure it.

 - React Router